CARE Journeys Poland Trip

 Welcome letter by Country Director

-It is with great pleasure that I welcome you on behalf of the CARE Refugee Response Program in Poland.
-We are grateful for your visit and continued partnership, which enable us to make a meaningful difference in the lives of the most at-risk people affected by the ongoing crisis in Ukraine.
+It is a real pleasure to welcome you on behalf of CARE’s Refugee Response Program in Poland.
+We truly appreciate your visit and your ongoing support, which help us make a real difference for people most affected by the war in Ukraine.

-Once again, thank you for your generosity.
-We look forward to showing you the work being done here in Poland and to strengthening our partnership.
+Once again, thank you for your kindness and commitment.
+We look forward to showing you the work happening here in Poland and building an even stronger partnership.

 Sincerely,